Ten Principles That Shape Outcomes in Palm Beach County Real Estate

 Why It Matters

-Daily performance sets value in use and, later, value on exit.
-The home that feels twice its size commands a different premium than one that requires a tour to understand.
+The experience of living in the home sets value in use.
+On exit, the home that feels twice its size commands a different premium than one that requires a guided tour to understand.

 How to Use It

-Weight circulation, garden privacy, and view corridors over raw GLA.
-Pre-solve the living program with furniture plans and landscape screens so buyers immediately feel how the house works.
+As a buyer, weight circulation, garden privacy, and view corridors over gross living area.
+As a seller, pre-solve the living program with furniture plans and landscape screens so buyers feel how the house works the moment they walk in.

 Upside Capture